 Parents ask me, “How am I supposed to get it all done when my preschooler demands so much of my time?”

 I can’t change your to-do list, but I can bust four parenting myths that might be stealing some of your energy.
+These few tips won’t shorten your to-do list, but they will free up some physical and emotional energy that you thought was lost forever.

 Myth #1: You Must Immediately Explain All Answers in Great Detail